 Check out these beautiful Easter eggs and get inspired for spring crafting.
 These are seriously some of the most AMAZING and creative ways to decorate Easter eggs!

-Beautiful Easter Eggs to Inspire You
+Beautiful Easter Eggs

-1. Floral Easter Eggs
+Beautiful Easter Eggs

 Dig into your craft stash for your favorite hues of chalk paint to make these Easter eggs.
 I opted for pretty pastels in yellow, blue, and teal.
 Then grab some metallic paint to add the speckles.
 I’ve also seen speckles in black or dark gray.
 The possibilities are just about endless.
+These would also be cute to use for egg hunts!

 Grab the Mod Podge for this next craft.
 Cut old sheet music – or music patterned scrapbook paper – into strips before layering them onto plastic eggs with Mod Podge.
 The craft can get a bit messy, but the end result is well worth it.
-Music Note Easter Eggs from The Crazy Craft Lady.

 If you love using the traditional method of dip-dying eggs, but you’re looking to add a little something “extra” – this tutorial is for you!
 Take a regular dyed egg, and add a bit of foil leaf to add a touch of glam.
 Aren’t these Metal Leaf Easter Eggs from A Crafted Passion just lovely?